-713 430 023 Seniors, Bouquet of fresh flowers, with theme for 2023 "Folklore, Fables and Fairytales"
+713 430 023 Seniors, Bouquet of fresh flowers, with theme for 2024 "Around the World" - exhibitors must use flowers and elements that represent one or more countries or cultures to create their arrangement.

 Corsage and Boutonniere

 Flowers may be grown or purchased by the exhibitor.
 An exhibit is one Corsage & one Boutonniere.
 Corsage refers to a small flower bouquet worn on a woman's dress or around her wrist.
 A method of attaching the corsage for wearing must be provided.
 A boutonniere is a floral decoration worn by men, typically a single flower or bud.
 A method of attaching the boutonniere must be provided.
 Each Corsage and Boutonniere is to have foliage attached or include foliage.
 The Corsage and Boutonniere are to be displayed in a plastic zip lock type bag.
 A neatly cut square of white cardboard may be placed in the bag to stabilize the exhibit if desired.
 A Flower Show Exhibit Tag must be attached to the exhibit.
 On the Flower Show Exhibit Tag fill in the Class No. (see below) and for Class (kind of flower) write Corsage/Boutonniere.